Flying shuttle: History

-The history of this device is difficult to accurately ascertain due to poor recordings.
-Nonetheless, there are two general schools of thought around this; first those that believe that it "appears" to have been invented in the region of Languedoc of southern France (one year before its introduction in England), but was destroyed by state cloth inspectors of the rent-seeking Ancien Regime.
-On the other side, are those that believe it simply originated where it was industrialized; England.
+The exact origin of this device is difficult to accurately ascertain due to poor documentation at the time.
+Nonetheless, there are two general schools of thought around this: first those that believe that it appears to have been invented in the region of Languedoc of southern France (one year before its introduction in England), but was destroyed by state cloth inspectors of the rent-seeking Ancien Regime; second, those that believe it simply originated where it was industrialized, England.